- Why would I want to attend the Mt. SAC Early College Academy?

 - What Mt.
 SAC College resources are available to the Mt.
 SAC Early College Academy students?

 The Mt.
 SAC Early College Academy offers students who demonstrate a love for learning the opportunity to meet academic and career goals by providing high school classes and college classes concurrently in the school day.
 Our environment is challenging, yet supportive and motivating.
 All the Mt.
 SAC Early College Academy students are expected to take college courses and earn significant college credit toward their future goals.
 Depending on their selected pathway, students may even earn their AA degree upon high school graduation.

 Once the application is submitted, it will be reviewed for completeness and accuracy.
 Failure to follow the instructions on the application completely and accurately will disqualify the application from further consideration.
-Applications for the following school year are accepted from late January through June.
-The admissions committee begins reviewing applications in January after 1st semester grades post.
+The admissions committee begins reviewing applications in the order they are received and admission is granted on a first come, first served basis.
 We have 100 seats available per grade level, and once those seats are filled, other qualified applicants will be placed on a waiting list.

 Our students are generally looking for a more challenging high school experience than they would get at a traditional high school.
 Students at the Mt.
 SAC Early College Academy tend to be highly self-motivated, mature, independent, responsible, hard-working students who possess a desire to be an active participant in their education.

 Mt.
 SAC Early College Academy is committed to providing academic, life, college, and career success for all students.
 A full inclusion model is offered for students seeking support services.
 Academic needs are addressed in the regular program through small class sizes and individualized assistance and/or accommodations when needed.